zara-4/crop-select-js/README.md

-  y,              // The y coordinate of the selection on screen xScaledToImage, // The x coordinate of the selection scaled to the image yScaledToImage  // The y coordinate of the selection scaled to the image
+  y,              // The y coordinate of the selection on screen xScaledToImage, // The x coordinate of the selection scaled to the image yScaledToImage  // The y coordinate of the selection scaled to the image }

-  width,              // The width of the selection on screen height,             // The height of the selection on screen widthScaledToImage, // The width of the selection scaled to the image heightScaledToImage // The height of the selection scaled to the image }
 ```